When are registers taken?

 We also work with Bristol City Council where attendance remains a significant concern, to ensure that we get additional professional support to improve attendance where necessary.

-How can I help my child improve their attendance?
+How can you help your child improve their attendance?

 Students should only be missing school if they are really unwell and would not be able to get out of bed at any point during the day.
 For colds, headaches, sore throats, tummy ache etc students should get up and dressed in their uniform, have breakfast and try to come to school.
 When we are ill, we often feel at our worst in the morning.
 It is always much better to go into school and see how you go.